China reopening borders to foreign tourists for first time since Covid erupted

 China is to resume issuing visas to foreign tourists for the first time since the Covid pandemic broke out three years ago.

-The major easing of restrictions comes after Beijing declared victory over the virus and retreats from a zero-Covid strategy that has hurt its economy.
+The major easing of restrictions comes after Beijing declared victory over the virus and retreated from a zero-Covid strategy that has hurt its economy.

-Valid visas issued before China closed to the world on 28 March 2020 will be honoured starting on 15 March.
+Visa-free entry will also resume in Hainan Island and Shanghai for cruise ships.

-Visa-free entry will resume in Hainan Island and Shanghai for cruise ships.
+Tour groups from Hong Kong and Macau will also regain their visa-free privilege.

-Tour groups from Hong Kong and Macau will be allowed visa-free-entry while Chinese consular offices abroad will also resume processing visa applications.
+In addition, valid visas issued before China closed to the world on 28 March 2020 will be honoured again.

 The removal of the last cross-border restrictions imposed to tackle Covid marks a major step towards the resumption of normal life in post-pandemic China.